 8. Keep a Journal

-A journal not only helps you keep tabs on your thoughts, it can also help you plan and create a more balanced life.
+Keeping a journal is a great way to track thought triggers.
 The habit of keeping a journal doesn’t need to be complicated.
 Keep it simple, your journal is for you.
 Don’t compare your journal pages to other people’s, take the time to find what works for you.
 You can tweak it and change it as you go along.
 And you can miss days too!
 That’s the magic.

 Guess What?
 I resisted journaling for ages because I felt overwhelmed by all those pretty “insta-worthy” journal pages.
 I’m so glad I let that shit go!
 Now my focus is about tweaking things as I go.